Joshhortt/voting-ballot/README.md

 ## Description

 _Enter your age and find your polling place and explore your ballot_.<br/>
-_But if you are 17 or younger, you will be prompted to do something else_.<br/>
+_But if you are 18 or younger, you will be prompted to do something else_.<br/>
 _(Click the link to see the voting requirements).If the user is 18 or older_,<br/>
 _they'll see the Web-page and can choose the polling place were they belong_,<br/>
 _and can vote for the upcoming elections.
+There's also a button in case elections_<br/>
+_are closed for the current year, if so you can send a reminder clicking the button_.

 ## Setup/Installation Requirements